SunHaoOne/GridWorld-RL-Qlearning/planning/README.md

     - for example, `{(0, 0): None, (0, 1): (0, 0), (1, 0): (0, 0), (1, 1): (0, 1)}`
 - `env.neighbors(current)`: return the available neighbors of the current position
     - First, find the 4 direction from the current position
-    - Then, remove the edge area or the wall area (using `filter function`)
+    - Then, if the neighbors are in the  edge area or the wall area (using `filter function`), remove them

  ### 2. Dijkstra Search